simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

     the `attributes` array).
 For more advanced control over `NameID`, including the ability to specify any attribute regardless of the set sent to the SP, see the [NameID processing filters](./saml:nameid).
+    Note that the value of the attribute is collected **after** authproc-filters have run.

 :   Typical values can be `mail` for when using the `email` format,
     and `eduPersonTargetedID` when using the `persistent` format.